-Yet communication is occurring, even if we're not aware of it!
-The very presence of the animal in our visualisation and its non-verbal communication is of itself a way of 'talking' to us, and we can understand this language through research and interaction.
-For those of us who have pets, it often becomes pretty obvious when they want attention, when they want to be left alone, or when they want food!
+Yet communication is occurring, even if we’re not aware of it!
+The very presence of the animal in our visualisation and its non-verbal communication is its a way of speaking, even teaching us, and we can understand this language through research and interaction.
+For those of us who have pets, it becomes pretty obvious when an animal companion wants attention, when they want to be left alone, or when they want food!

 Learning how an animal communicates via its body language, vocalisations and other methods (such as echolocation) enables us to develop a more wholistic understanding of animals both in the real world and in the unseen worlds, and also enables us to better understand nature.

 Sometimes our own assumptions get in the way; many people assume that birds sing to us to inspire us, or for some other kind-hearted reason.
-While birdsong may actually be inspiring, birds - particularly song birds - usually sing to aggressively defend their territory, and to let other birds know; 'hey, this is my patch, stay away!'
+While birdsong may be inspiring, birds – particularly song birds – usually sing to aggressively defend their territory, and to let other birds know; ‘hey, this is my patch, stay away!’
 If you are lucky enough to hear birdsong regularly in your area, you are lucky enough to hear the territorial calls of many birds telling each other to stay away!
-Birds of course use calls for many different reasons - such as courtship, to frighten away predators and of course to keep close contact with their offspring.
+Alternatively a bird may be singing some version of ‘I’m super hot and really turned on!
+Mate with me!’
+Birds of course use calls for many different reasons – such as courtship, to frighten away predators and of course to keep close contact with their offspring.

 Now lets look at the domestic dog.
 If a stray dog in real life makes eye contact with you, refuses to look away, and isn’t wagging his tail, it’s probably a good idea to look away and leave.
 If he starts growling, it’s a pretty clear ‘I don’t like you and I might attack you to get this message across’ signal.
 This is aggressive behaviour on behalf of the dog which may be motivated by a variety of reasons, including fear and uncertainty.
 Likewise if you meet a stray dog and it is constantly wagging its tail, lowering its head, avoiding eye-contact and even rolling onto its back to show you its belly, it is showing a pacifying behaviour.
 The belly of a dog is a vulnerable area.
 It is similar to showing our own vulnerable body parts to a complete stranger to appease them.
 When a pet dog does this, we tend to think it is cute, and sometimes it is cute and a bonding behaviour!
 But sometimes it is also about insecurity and appeasement.